Vladimirtishenko/fe-builder/readme.md

     - styl
         - vendor
           - bootstrap.styl
-        - build.styl (included core.styl from core-ui-framework and bootstrap.styl)
 - gulpfule.js (With tack for transformation pug file to html and image minified)
 - webpack.config.js (With architecture for transform stylus to css and ES6 to ES5)
 - .babelrc